Colorado Adventure Guides logo

 Justin Ibarra

-Raised in Colorado, Justin has been a guide and outdoor educator for nearly 14 years.
-He attended Colorado Mountain College for Outdoor Recreation Leadership and along with being Ops Manager Justin leads AIARE Avalanche Education and ACA Swiftwater Rescue Courses, and is Lead Guide and trainer for CAG.
-Justin is medically certified as a Wilderness First Responder and has various other certifications and training’s including High Angle Rescue and an AMGA Ski Guide Course Completion.
+Raised in Colorado, Justin has been a guide and outdoor educator for nearly 20 years.
+He attended Colorado Mountain College for Outdoor Recreation Leadership and along with being Ops Director/Co-Owner Justin leads AIARE Avalanche Education and ACA Swiftwater Rescue Courses, and is a year round Lead Guide and guide trainer for CAG.
+Justin is medically certified as a Wilderness First Responder and has various other certifications and training’s including High Angle Rescue, Bike Instructor Certification Program, Pro 3 Avalanche, AIARE Course Leader, and AMGA Ski Guide Course Completion.
 His passion, tactfulness, and overall stoke for being in the mountains is contagious and he loves to share these experiences with others.

 Paul Schmidt